Close Menu

 An extinct giant rhinoceros, sometimes described as a “Siberian unicorn,” lived on the planet much longer than scientists previously thought, new research shows.

-A study published last week in the journal Nature Ecology & Evolution says that the creature once roamed among humans, surviving in Eastern Europe and western Asia until at least 39,000 years ago, around the same time of Neanderthals and early modern humans.
+A study published last week in the journal Nature Ecology & Evolution says that the creature once roamed among humans, surviving in Eastern Europe and western Asia until at least 39,000 years ago, around the same time as Neanderthals and early modern humans.

 Weighing up to 3.5 tons, Elasmotherium sibericum — also known as the ‘Siberian unicorn’, due to its extraordinary single horn – hence a “unicorn” of sorts.